UCL/research-computing-with-cpp/session09/01Introduction.md

 ## Introduction to Accelerators

 ### What is an accelerator?

-* Seperate, dedicated computing device specialised for a particular type of computation:
-    - Intel 80387 (Floating Point Math Accelerator for 80386)
-    - FPGA (various applications)
-    - GPU (accelerating 3D graphics operations)
-    - Cryptographic accelerators
-* Attached to, and controlled by, a "host" computer.
+* An accelerator is a piece of computing hardware that performs some function faster than is possible in software running on a general purpose CPU
+    - an example is the Floating Point Unit inside a CPU that performs calculations on real numbers faster than the Arithmetic and Logic Unit
+    - better performance is achieved through concurrency - the ability to perform several operations at once, in parallel
+* When an accelerator is separate from the CPU it is referred to as a "hardware accelerator"

 ### Why would I want to use one?

-* Can perform certain types of computation faster than a general purpose CPU
-* Often with lower power requirements
-* Cheaper to buy than a general purpose CPU
+* Accelerators are designed to execute domain-specific computationally intensive software code faster than a CPU
-    - less applicable and harder to program

-### Vectorisation
+    - 3D graphics
+    - MPEG decoding
+    - cryptography

+### Using an accelerator within the CPU

 * Consider the following code which performs ```y = a*x + y``` on vectors ```x``` and ```y```:
 {{cppfrag('09','saxpy/saxpy.c','saxpy')}}
 * Assuming single precision floating point multiply-add is implemented as one CPU instruction the ```for``` loop executes ```n``` instructions (plus integer arithmetic for the loop counter, etc.).

-### CPUs as vector processors
+### CPUs as multicore vector processors

 * In the mid-1990s, Intel were investigating ways of increasing the multimedia performance of their CPUs without being able to increase the clock speed
-* Their solution was to implement a set of wide registers capable of executing the same operation on multiple elements of an array in a single instruction
+* Their solution was to implement a set of registers capable of executing the same operation on multiple elements of an array in a single instruction
     - known as SIMD (Single Instruction, Multiple Data)
+    - branded as MMX (64-bit, integer only), SSE (128-bit, integer + floating point) and AVX (256-bit)

 ### Compiler Autovectorisation